bank-vaults/vault-secrets-reloader/examples/try-locally.md

 To gain experience in this tool, and to get familiar with the potential of the Bank-Vaults ecosystem, in this guidle we will:

 - start a [kind](https://kind.sigs.k8s.io/) cluster
-- install the [Vault Operator](https://github.com/bank-vaults/vault-operator), [Vault Secrets Webhook](https://github.com/bank-vaults/vault-secrets-webhook) and Vault Secrets Reloader all configured to work together nicely
+- install the [Vault Operator](https://github.com/bank-vaults/vault-operator), [Secrets Webhook](https://github.com/bank-vaults/secrets-webhook) and Vault Secrets Reloader all configured to work together nicely
 - start a Vault instance
 - deploy some workloads
 - try out some scenarios with the Reloader